-The problem with cryptocurrency – and potentially the reason why it is so alluring – is that the future can never be predicted.
-By nature, the cryptocurrency market is volatile, with a number of external and internal factors that can make prices go up or down.
+The problem with cryptocurrency – and potentially the reason why it is so alluring – is that the future of Bitcoin can never be predicted.
+By nature, the cryptocurrency market is volatile, with several external and internal factors that can make prices go up or down.

 In traditional trading terms, this kind of asset would prove to be “uninvestable”.
-When it comes to a traditional stock market, brokers can normally provide some kind of projection on where stocks might be going, when it might get there, and the risks that could threaten its climb.
+When it comes to a traditional stock market, brokers can normally provide some kind of projection on where stocks might be going, when they might get there, and the risks that could threaten their climb.
 For cryptocurrency, however, much of this is unknowable.

 Take the current crypto winter.
 Just last year, the prices of Bitcoin and Ethereum were sitting at $69,000 and $4,800, respectively, with many crypto experts expecting the mode of travel to only go up.
 Then came the unpegging debacle in June 2022, where the stablecoin Tether dropped below its $1 peg to $0.95, sending every other coin in the market to tumble in the fallout.

 These kinds of events are almost impossible to predict, and, worryingly, it’s not as if they’re uncommon.
-There have been plenty of changes in the market which have caused coins to either drop or soar, whether it’s the Terra/LUNA de-peg, the federal reserve interest hikes or even the current inflation fears for fiat currency.
+There have been plenty of changes in the market that have caused coins to either drop or soar, whether it’s the Terra/LUNA de-peg, the federal reserve interest hikes, or even the current inflation fears for fiat currency.

 Why Are People Investing In Bitcoin?

 Despite the market volatility and the inability to accurately predict the future, cryptocurrency remains increasingly popular, with Bitcoin making up the bulk of new investments.
 This may be because, unlike other coins in the market, Bitcoin has a supply-and-demand system.
 This means that, although it is hard to predict cryptocurrency’s future, it is possible to predict Bitcoin’s future.